DominicPM/DominicPM.github.io/content/posts/oopsla-2023-paper.md

 I am delighted to announce that the paper "A verification methodology for the Arm Confidential Computing Architecture" co-written with Anthony Fox, Gareth Stockwell, Shale Xiong, Hanno Becker, Nathan Chong, and Gustavo Petri has now been accepted for publication at OOPSLA/SPLASH 2023.

+The PDF of the final version of the paper is [here](./../../publications/fox-verification-2023.pdf).